dolodi/MSM-autofarm-bot/README.md

 ### Initial Setup
 1. Download and install Python from the official website.
 2. Open your terminal and install the required packages by running the appropriate commands.
+3. Install inside the bluestack instance you use my singing monster.

 ### Configuration Steps
 1. **Photos of Buttons etc**: Update the photos of individual buttons as needed for your specific setup.